Write On!

 People will tell you to silence your inner critic.
 To squash her.
 Banish her.
 Ignore her.
 But here’s the truth I’ve discovered:

-Trying to silence her only creates a war inside myself.
+Trying to silence your inner critic only creates a war inside yourself.

 In this workshop, we’re doing something radical: